 Self-awareness & understanding: temperament & personality styles

 No matter what and where we go in life, we are going to encounter people.
 Interacting, understanding and communicating with others can be the difference between gaining the outcome you want, getting your needs met, helping others and creating collaborative, comprising environments to operate within.
 Being aware of your strengths and weaknesses, preferred (and dominant) ways of communicating and operating, and that of others, allows us to meet half-way.
 Diverse traits are necessary for society, business and life to operate.
 Every role, personality type and skill set have a part to play.
 Don’t let the delivery of how you convey something undermine the message you want heard.
-It can undermine your own mental health and others if people feel unheard, invalidated or misunderstood.
-This tension left to fester, and can affect relationships.
+It can undermine your own mental health and others if people feel unheard, unvalidated or misunderstood.
+This tension left to fester, can affect relationships.
 And we all know how a sense of connection, belonging and feeling understood is important for our wellbeing.
 However, if people are abusive or toxic, know your boundaries and worth - even understanding some behaviours doesn't mean you need to tolerate it.